lightingbeetle/next-lighter/packages/example-t3/README.md

 - [ ] custom styled [auth pages](https://next-auth.js.org/configuration/pages)](https://next-auth.js.org/configuration/pages)
 - [ ] add the possibility to log in with [credentials](https://next-auth.js.org/configuration/providers/credentials)
 - [ ] migration guide to PostgreSQL
+- [ ] migrate new and updated componentes to componentes package

 ## How do I deploy this?